merhawi212/phoilosophers/README.md

 ## Key Concepts:

-**Concurrency:** Philosophers represent concurrent entities, often implemented as threads, that need to access shared resources (forks) while avoiding conflicts and data races.
+**Concurrency:** Philosophers represent concurrent entities, often implemented as processes (threads in this case), that need to access shared resources (forks) while avoiding conflicts, starvation or death, and data races.

 **Mutex:** Mutexes protect shared resources, like forks, ensuring that only one philosopher can access a resource at a time.
 This prevents data races and maintains synchronization.